Last updated: 14 August 2020 at 1.30pm

 This page provides you with the latest information on Coronavirus (COVID-19).
 The government is making regular announcements in response to the ongoing outbreak.

-The latest guidance from the UK Government is that you should stay at home as much as possible.
-The reasons you may leave home include:
+The latest guidance from the UK Government outlines certain reasons you may leave home, which include:

 - any medical need, including to donate blood, avoid injury or illness, escape risk of harm, or to provide care or to help a vulnerable person.